nilabjaball/Unilever_demo/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The Built-in SQL on-demand connection is highlighted on the query window toolbar.](media/sql-on-demand-selected.png "SQL on-demand")

 6. Modify the SQL query to perform aggregates and grouping operations to better understand the data.
-Replace the query with the following, making sure that the file path in **OPENROWSET** matches your current file path, be sure to substitute `asadatalake{SUFFIX}` for the appropriate value in your environment:
+Replace the query with the following, making sure that the file path in **OPENROWSET** matches your current file path, be sure to substitute **primary storage account**, **primary filed system name** and **partfile name** for the appropriate value in your environment:

     ```sql
     SELECT